Dangit15/uptop-cavs-betting/README.md

 - Persist real user accounts instead of in-memory auth
 - Improve mobile/responsive UI
 - Add backend unit tests for bet and settlement logic

+## Live Odds Mode vs Dev Mode
+This project supports two ways of running the betting experience:

+**Live Odds Mode**
+Requires a valid ODDS_API_KEY in the backend environment.
+The backend fetches the next Cavaliers game directly from The Odds API.
+If the key is missing, the frontend now shows a clear message explaining that live odds are disabled.

+**Dev Mode (no API key required)**
+Available to admin users via the admin tools in the UI.
+You can seed a fully simulated Cavaliers matchup with one click.
+You can reset all data to return the app to a clean state.

+These two modes allow the app to function both with real external data and as a fully self-contained demo for development or review.

+## Why This Architecture?
+This prototype mirrors a pragmatic production-style split between frontend and backend responsibilities:

+**NestJS backend**
+Centralizes authentication, authorization, and domain logic.
+Keeps game ingestion, bet settlement, and points updates consistent and testable.
+Uses MongoDB to store game, bet, and points data in a flexible, document-friendly model.

+**Next.js frontend**
+Provides a clean UI boundary with server-side session validation through NextAuth.
+Handles authenticated user flows, form interactions, and conditional admin tools.
+Uses API helpers to keep all network interactions predictable and isolated.

+**Why this matters**
+The separation of concerns makes the system easy to extend to new sports, additional bet types, or cron-based odds polling.
+The structure supports scaling the backend independently of the user interface.
+The app can run in either live-odds mode or self-contained dev mode without altering architecture.
+This approach keeps the prototype simple, maintainable, and aligned with how a production betting backend and modern React client would be structured.